jlowell000/ImageProcessing/cmd/cli/README.md

-Builds to a command line app, but planning to make some kind of gui for it.
+Builds to a command line app

 options when running: